railsware/mailtrap-dotnet/docs/index.md

    ```

    Factory is intended to be used as singleton in the typical scenario, while produced `IMailtrapClient` instances are lightweight and can be used in any manner.
-   Meanwhile, long-living instances of `IMailtrapClient` should be used with extra caution in multithreaded applications, since they are not thread safe by design.